mcg1969/vecLibFort/README.md

 <a name="background"></a>
 ### Background

-[Apple's vecLib framework][vecLib] ships with both C and FORTRAN bindings for BLAS and LAPACK, the de-facto standard libraries for dense numerical linear algebra.
+[Apple's vecLib framework][vecLib] provides both C and FORTRAN bindings for BLAS and LAPACK, the de-facto standard libraries for dense numerical linear algebra.
 Because there remains quite a bit of useful FORTRAN code out there that in turn depend on BLAS and LAPACK, this is certainly a welcome provision